pharmbio/ptp-project/notes/journal.md

   ... ~10k interactions(?))
 - [ ] Build the target profiles, and use to predict Approved/Withdrawn on the Drugbank dataset, and compare.

+# Short-notice project meeting 2018-05-18

+Attending: Ola, Jonathan, Arvid, Samuel

+We discussed the problem that in the data to use for prediction, the number of unique SMILES strings were not adding up to 1000 compounds.

+Jonathan and Samuel had been thinking of selecting only one SMILES per selected DrugBank ID, and Ola suggested a concrete strategy: Think of the problem like having two columns: PubChem ID and Chembl ID, and join in a third column with the SMILES.
+This strategy by definition will give only one SMILES per compound, and thus was agreed to be a good way to go about the problem.

+Another note is that the deadline for Samuel's "Disputationsanmälan" is June 1st, and all the manuscripts need to be in "publication ready status" by then.
+We'll try to have the manuscript in good shape for that date ("minor" modifications can be done after that).